The Brain Fitness Revolution is here with us

-Let me quote a couple of sentences which summarize the post:
+Let me quote a couple of sentences:

 “The two big driving forces for the brain fitness movement are demographics, particularly the aging baby boom population, and research, which indicates that the rate of brain impairment can be slowed by some kinds of mental stimulation and activity.”

 He also talks about the classic Nun Study, profiles Posit Science, and mentions Nintendo’s game Brain Age.

-Neither the concept of Brain Fitness is relevant onlyÃ‚Â for seniors, nor its only benefit is to prevent cognitive decline and, potentially, help delay conditions such as Alzheimer’s.
+Neither the concept of Brain Fitness is relevant only for seniors, nor its only benefit is to prevent cognitive decline and, potentially, help delay conditions such as Alzheimer’s.
 In the 90s, eating well and exercising were shown to be crucial to our well-being and healthy aging.
 We join physical fitness gyms to work out our bodies, expand cardiovascular capacity and develop good muscles.
 Trainers teach us that novelty and variety are important and that having some structure helps us achieve our physical fitness goals.
 Now, the need to keep exercising our brains is starting to become understood, and Brain Fitness, or Mind Fitness, will grow to one day become as widespread as physical fitness, for kids, adults, and seniors.
-“Brain gyms” will complement today’s gyms.
+“Brain gyms” may well complement today’s gyms.